-I raved a few weeks ago about our “Linchpin” Business Development Officer – Nicholas Saenz.
+I raved a few weeks ago about our “Linchpin” Business Development Officer – Nikko Saenz.
 I mentioned how he literally vacuums up all the sales and marketing books and blogs he can get his hands (or eyes) on.

 I did not believe it.
 The first time I heard the stat it blew my mind.
 It was over double what I guessed.

 The stat came up in our marketing meeting yesterday.
 We do a ton of research for our marketing at JVM.
 Constant reports and data to make sure we are headed in the right direction.
 So, in our latest dig for stats and numbers here is what we found.

 There are over 1,000,000,000 people on Facebook!
 That number is one billion.
 Wait, there is more.